 Vinegar – I prefer the flavor of a mix of white vinegar and apple cider vinegar, but you can definitely use all of one or the other.
 If you are going to experiment with other types of vinegar, make sure it is standardized to 5% acidity.

 Lime juice – The lime juice in the recipe is for flavor (not for safety) so I like to use the juice of one fresh lime.
 If all you have is bottled lime juice, that’s fine, too.
 Use 1-2 tablespoons of bottled lime juice in this case.

 Salt – I prefer to use canning salt in canning recipes because it is free of additives that may cause discoloration or off-flavors.
 You can use Kosher salt or sea salt, but avoid using salt that is iodized.

 Sugar – Plain, granulated cane sugar is what I use.
 You may omit the sugar if you prefer.

 Garlic – Be aware that it will sometimes turn blue when added to vinegar.
 If this happens, don’t worry, the garlic is still safe and good to eat.

 - This is not an official, approved canning recipe, so I don’t recommend canning these jalapenos.
 And in order to avoid accidentally sealing the jar, allow the filled jar to fully cool before placing a lid on it and storing it in the refrigerator.

-- You can eat these pickled jalapeno peppers right away, but they are at their best flavor after storing in the refrigerator for a few weeks.
+- You can eat these pickled jalapeno peppers right away, but they are at their best flavor after storing them in the refrigerator for a few weeks.
 I like to wait at least a week before digging in.

 If you try this recipe, I hope you love it!
 Leave a review for this recipe or give it a rating in the comments below.